vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 using the ![Add](images/playlist-plus.svg) button.

-The ![Add bookmark](images/bookmark-plus-outline.svg) button lets you add new web links.
-The following dialog appears to add the link:
+The ![Add bookmark](images/bookmark-plus-outline.svg) button lets you add new web links not included in the app.
+The following dialog appears to add the
+link:

 ![Add Weblink](images/weather-add-weblink.png)